learningd3/learningd3.github.io/_posts/2016-12-08-using-es6-with-d3.md

 function(data = "n/a") { }
 {% endhighlight %}

-You can set a function parameters default value by adding an equal sign and then the value you want as the default.
-If the function is called without the parameter, or with a parameter set to `undefined` the default value will be assigned.
+You can set a parameters default value by adding an equal sign and then the value you want as the default.
+If the function is called without the parameter, or with the parameter set to `undefined` the default value will be assigned.

 There's a lot more to ES6 than what I showed here but if you're looking to get started, give these examples a try.
 Once you start using the new syntax, it's hard to go back!